Best grow lights TechnoBuffalo 2021

 - Best Heat Dissipation: KingLED King Plus 1000W LED Grow Light

 Best Overall: Mars Hydro 600W LED Grow Light

 Indoor and hydroponic growers with expanses of square footage to cover may wish for higher wattage, dimmability, or a better selection of shapes and sizes.
 Its LEDs may be water-resistant, but they're not fully waterproof.
-Mars Hydro offers a few other light models in various wattages, alongside compatible grow tents—you can mix and match to fit your garden's needs.
+This manufacturer does offers a few other light models in various wattages, alongside compatible grow tents—you can mix and match to fit your garden's needs.